michaelg-cgu/DASMENT/README.md

 Database integration with web application
-I want a matrix of Health data with key findings of these attributes – 3.5 weeks If possible, restaurants and past foods should auto populate as journal is updated – 3 weeks
+I want a matrix of Health data with key findings of these attributes – 3.5 weeks

 **Project Estimate: 10 weeks**